jesuisme/foobar/README.md

 2. Scores the card sorting
 3. Writes the results for each student to a separate CSV file

-Details for the class interfaces are found in the code
+Details for the class interfaces are found in the code.

 The student responses are arranged like this: